chironjit/single-gpu-passthrough/README.md

 The first and foremost step you have to follow is to check if virtualisation is enabled on your device.
 You have to, at a minimum, enable SVM and IOMMU in your bios settings.
 The other settings are good to have - if you don't see them, you may still be able to passthrough your hardware (though your mileage may vary).
 You will have to dig in through the menus of your board as the layout of the menu changes even through boards and generations (for example, my previous Gigabyte B450 board had a very different layout to the current one).

 Also note that some bios versions may enable or disable certain functionalities in the latest bios, such as AER and ARI settings.
-This happened in the b450 board, and so you may want to roll back one generation if the latest bios is not needed for you (for example if the newer bios is just there for adding compatibility of newer CPUs)
+This happened in the b450 board, and so you may want to roll back one generation if the latest bios is not needed for you (for example if the newer bios is just there for adding compatibility of newer CPUs).

 I enabled the following settings in my bios.
-Please ensure that the setting is set to Enable and not Auto:
+Please ensure that the settings are set to **Enabled** and ***not*** Auto:

 ```
 Tweak